A healthy wholemeal honey loaf with jumbo oatflakes added to the mix. Give this honey oat bread recipe a try, it’s definitely worth your effort.

 Bread has an endless amount of possibilities, flavours and even shapes to try.
 After a little while it’s easy to become a bread baking addict!

 This is a sweeter loaf than normal bread and quite rich in flavour.
-It tastes amazing on it’s own with a little butter.
-But it also makes a yummy breakfast loaf and will even go well with some soups that require something a little sweet to compliment the savoury.
-Try this Curried Honey Roast Parsnip Soup as accompany it.
+Honey oat bread tastes amazing on it’s own with a little butter.
+But it also makes a yummy breakfast loaf which you can toast and eat with jam and will even go well with some soups that require something a little sweet to compliment the savoury.
+Why not try this Parsnip Soup or a Leek and Potato Soup to dip your oat bread into.

 Honey Oat Bread

-- Place the warmed milk with the sugar and yeast in a bowl and let it sit for 20 minutes until it becomes frothy
+- Place the warmed milk with the sugar and yeast in a bowl.
+Mix and let it sit for 20 minutes until it becomes frothy

 - Mix the flours, oats and salt in a bowl.